Overview of using Overton’s API

-The data in Overton is available in a machine readable format using our REST API, which sits in-between our database and the web application.
+The data in the Overton Index is available in a machine-readable format through our REST API, which sits between our database and the web application.
+The API returns JSON and requires an API key.

 Best practice and return codes